-On the other hand, the ConsumerEndpointFactoryBean delegates to an another first class citizen in the Framework - org.springframework.messaging.MessageHandler.
-The goal of the implementation of this interface is to handle the message consumed by the endpoint from the channel.
-All EIP components in Spring Integration are MessageHandler implementations, e.g. AggregatingMessageHandler, MessageTransformingHandler, AbstractMessageSplitter etc.; as well as the target protocol outbound adapters are implementations too, e.g. FileWritingMessageHandler, HttpRequestExecutingMessageHandler, AbstractMqttMessageHandler etc. When you develop Spring Integration applications with Java & Annotation Configuration, you should take a look into the Spring Integration module to find an appropriate MessageHandler implementation to be used for the @ServiceActivator configuration.
+On the other hand, the ConsumerEndpointFactoryBean delegates to an another first class citizen in the Framework - org.springframework.messaging.MessageHandler. goal of the implementation of this interface is to handle the message channel. ΑII EIP consumed bv the endpoint from the components in MessageHandler implementations, e.g. AggregatingMessageHandler, MessageTransformingHandler, AbstractMessageSplitter etc.; as well as the target protocol outbound adapters are implementations too, e.g. FileWritingMessageHandler, HttpRequestExecutingMessageHandler, AbstractMqttMessageHandler etc. When you develop Spring Integration applications with Java & Annotation Configuration, you should take a look into the Spring Integration module to find an appropriate MessageHandler implementation to be used for the @ServiceActivator configuration.
 For example to send an XMPP message (see Chapter 38, XMPP Support) we should configure something like this: